beautifulsh2/mini-host/README.md

-my project info to understand you it well and i don't completely fully never never nedd feedback and suggestions snd pls don't give me that:
 # Mini Host

 Mini Host is a lightweight, fast, and efficient file hosting service built with Node.js and Express.
 Designed with simplicity in mind, it adheres to the **KISS (Keep It Simple, Stupid) Philosophy**, ensuring ease of use while maintaining high performance.